imin-ltd/rpde-scripts/README.md

 - `MAX_PAGES` - (OPTIONAL) The maximum number of pages to walk.
 If omitted, the script will walk to the very end of the feed
   - e.g. `export MAX_PAGES=10`
 - `API_KEY` - (OPTIONAL) API key used to make RPDE requests.
 It will be set as the `X-Api-Key` HTTP header
+- `BEARER_TOKEN` - (OPTIONAL) Bearer token used to make RPDE requests.
+It will be set as the `Authorization` HTTP header
 - `REL_OUTPUT_DIR` - (OPTIONAL) Relative Output Directory.
 If included, RPDE feed pages will be outputted to this directory.
 This directory is relative to the current working directory.
   - e.g. `export REL_OUTPUT_DIR=slots` will output to `./slots/rpde-1.json`, `./slots/rpde-2.json`, etc